ReynaldoAMartinez/Splunk-101/docs/capstone.md

 This strengthens the assessment that Ryan Adams’ credentials were compromised through password spraying / brute force, not legitimate activity.

 - Unauthorized use of Ryan Adams’ credentials
-- Lateral movement from FRONTDESK-PC1 → BACKOFFICE-PC1
+- Lateral movement from FRONTDESK-PC1 to BACKOFFICE-PC1
 - Execution of suspicious Python malware
 - Outbound C2 connection
 - PowerShell scriptblock creation